Jax's Gift

 It was the person who looks after my rescues who I have to board because of the limits on numbers and noise levels and he was messaging to inform me that Jax, my Australian Cattle Dog, was running a temperature again, very flat and not eating or drinking.

-I was really stressed as it's Sunday which means additional vet costs and anything extra will be in addition to the R1,800 (£83 / $112 / €95 from last week's visit for Ehrlichia (tick bite fever), which I still haven't yet paid.
+I was really stressed as an emergency on a Sunday means additional vet costs and anything extra would be in addition to the R1,800 (£83 / $112 / €95 from last week's visit for Ehrlichia (tick bite fever), which is still outstanding.

-In hindsight, my only concern should have been for Jax who wasn't feeling well and wasn't his usual happy, playful, energetic self and at the time, I didn't see the gift that Jax was bringing me.
+In hindsight, my only concern should have been for Jax who wasn't feeling well and wasn't his usual happy, playful, energetic self and at the time, I didn't see the gift that Jax was bringing me, and me him, only the expense.

-Despite the costs, I always put the animals first and not wanting to wait until tomorrow, I gave permission for him to be taken to the vet and he's currently on a drip, needing blood tests, the vet is concerned and I'm awaiting an update.
+Despite the costs, I always put the animals first and not wanting to take the risk of waiting, I gave permission for him to be taken to the vet and as I write, he's on a drip, needing blood tests, the vet is concerned and I'm awaiting an update.

 Our Daily Bread